a) Description of the procedure used for the appointment of the doctoral student's tutor and thesis director.

 b) Procedure for controlling the registration of activities of each doctoral student and the certification of their data.

-The doctoral candidate's training itinerary, research plan and doctoral thesis are recorded in the academic record of the Doctoral School responsible for the programme.
+The doctoral student's training itinerary, research plan, and doctoral thesis are recorded in the academic record of the Doctoral School responsible for the program.

-After the first registration of the PhD student, an individualised document of activities will be generated and maintained, the Document of Doctoral Student Activities (DAD), which will include all activities related to his/her academic life.
-In particular, it will include the research plan that the PhD student must prepare before the end of the first year.
-This plan, which may be improved throughout the PhD studies, must be endorsed by the tutor and the director, and must include the methodology that will be used, as well as the objectives that are desired to be achieved with the research.
-In addition to this, the DAD will include the training activities carried out, publications, stays at other centres, grants or scholarships, participation in conferences and seminars, etc. Likewise, it will include changes in tutor or director.
+After a doctoral student enrolls for the first time, an individualized activity document, the Doctoral Student Activity Document (DAD), will be generated and maintained.
+This document will include all activities related to their academic career.
+Specifically, it will include the research plan that the doctoral student must prepare before the end of the first year.
+This plan, which may be improved throughout the doctoral studies, must be endorsed by the tutor and supervisor and must include the methodology to be used, as well as the desired research objectives.
+In addition, the DAD will include training activities completed, publications, placements at other centers, grants or scholarships, participation in conferences and seminars, etc. It will also include changes in tutor or supervisor.

 The DAD will be an electronic record, kept by the responsible Doctoral School corresponding to the coordinating University.
 Each participating University will keep a copy of the DAD of the doctoral students belonging to it.
 The doctoral student, the assigned tutor and director and the members of the Academic Committee will have access to the DAD.
 The DAD will be an instrument of continuous evaluation of the researcher in training and will include evidence of their training in research and in transversal competences.
 For this reason, it will be given to all members of the thesis committee.